SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 That will make skilled workers scarce for private firms, which increases the wage bids.
 That will give Japan the inflation they want, and in a very healthy progressive manner.

+### A few pithy examples

+In quantitative sceicnes it can be useful, for limtied purposes, to consider extremes, the extreme cases tell you what the asymptotics will be, so reveal tail ends of dynamcis.
+You cannto use asymptotics for shorter run or highly constrianed dynamics.
+But the inflation story is one where the asymptotics are good at revealing a few things about the relation between currency issue and prices.

+Consider fruit prices and house prices.

+If the central government handed me a million dollars next pay check --- which they can because they can just whip out the computer keyboard at the central bank and type in the numbers, authorized by a nice vote in Congress I bribed them for (extreme case remember)
+--- I would not be going out buying a million apples, I'd be buying avocados, but only a dozen, since my refrigerator can't keep more than that fresh for long.

+According to austeritricians like Mr Atif Mian](https://youtu.be/7obpebXeAlw?t=973) or any of the other New Keynesians and Neoclassicals, I'd be buying a thousand avocados probably, because I do not know how to manage my money, I need a neoliberal daddy to drip feed me.

+If instead I go and buy a house I get one house.
+How is that real estate inflation pressure?
+It isn't.
+If *everyone* gets a free million and goes buying a house, then yep, house prices go up, but avocado prices don't.
+Relative value stories here.

+We already mentioned the farmer and police officer story, that's another one to keep in mind, it's all about relative value.

+When a government issues a bucket-load (really a oil tanker load) of money suddenly the supermarket shelves do bare?
+I don't think so, households do not have the storage capacity.
+Can other fictional commodities like purely financial assets like stocks and crypto boom in price?
+Sure, because nothing real backs them, but then it's all ponzi, so you go into those fictional commodity markets are your risk, not the general public risk.
+No amount of stocks issued by Google is going to collapse the environment.

+### Stock prices

+The price of a stock is supposed to reflect the real output capacity and sales of a firm.
+Most stock prices however are driven up by ponzi financing, so it's a gambling game --- who can hold out the longest before the stock price adjusts downwards to reality?

+Warren Mosler had a great regulatory rule for eliminating this gambling game.
+Just limit all stock prices to \$2 per stock, and they can start at \$1 er share.
+If a firm wants to raise more capital they can issue more stock.
+This is after all the only public good use for a stock market.
+It is to gain investment capital for firms, it is not to generate fake income on a piece of paper for the investors.

+Market forces are still then at play, since a firm will to find buyers of their stock if their firm is known to be in sales revenue trouble.

+This is also the monopoly story all over again.
+The firm s the monopoly issuer of their IOU, their stocks.
+So they can either set the price or fix the quantity and let price float.
+The sensible option is to fix price and let quantity float.

+The investors are protected when the gamble is eliminated.
+It is pure greed that stock prices are permitted to go up in price without limit based only on psychological ponzi mentality.

 ## What is the QTM Myth?

 The QTM uses an macroeconomic identity: